Wisconsin vs. Providence College Basketball Predictions & Picks - November 14

 Wisconsin Performance Insights

-- At 65.3 points scored per game and 63.6 points conceded last year, Wisconsin was 328th in the nation on offense and 30th defensively.
+- With 65.3 points scored per game and 63.6 points allowed last year, Wisconsin was 328th in college basketball on offense and 30th defensively.

-- The Badgers grabbed 29.5 rebounds per game and conceded 32.7 boards last year, ranking 302nd and 283rd, respectively, in college basketball.
+- On the glass, the Badgers were 302nd in college basketball in rebounds (29.5 per game) last year.
+They were 283rd in rebounds allowed (32.7 per game).

-- At 11.6 assists per game last year, Wisconsin was 300th in college basketball.
+- Wisconsin was 300th in college basketball in assists (11.6 per game) last season.

 Providence Performance Insights

-- Providence ranked 50th in college basketball last season with 77.3 points per game.
-At the other end, it ranked 207th with 71 points allowed per game.
+- On offense, Providence posted 77.3 points per game (50th-ranked in college basketball) last season.
+It ceded 71.0 points per contest at the other end (207th-ranked).

-- The Friars grabbed 34.8 boards per game (35th-ranked in college basketball) last year, while allowing 29.8 rebounds per contest (90th-ranked).
+- The Friars averaged 34.8 rebounds per game (35th-ranked in college basketball) last year, while allowing 29.8 rebounds per contest (90th-ranked).

-- Providence averaged 14.6 assists per game, which ranked them 70th in the nation.
+- Last year Providence ranked 70th in college basketball in assists, putting up 14.6 per game.

-- With 6.6 treys per game, the Friars were 266th in the country.
+- With 6.6 threes per game, the Friars were 266th in college basketball.
 They owned a 34.6% shooting percentage from downtown, which ranked 156th in college basketball.

+- With 6.8 three-pointers conceded per game, Providence ranked 128th in the nation.
+It ceded a 33.9% shooting percentage from downtown, which ranked 194th in college basketball.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.